 What are damages?

-What are common examples of damages?
+What are common examples of personal injury cases?

+Personal injury accidents can refer to a wide range of cases.
 Here are some common examples but your injuries may not be included in this incomplete list:

 - Car accidents.
 Soft tissue injuries, cuts, bruises, broken bones, scarring, brain injury, spinal injuries, and neck injuries.